 ” I wish to eat chicken curry!”

 No sooner did the words come out of his mouth, a hot, tasty dish of chicken curry came out of the pot.

 The weaver was very happy and started off towards home to show the pot to his mother.

 Darkness fell before he could reach home, so he stopped at a friend’s cottage to spend the night.
 Being a trusting soul, he confided in his friend about his good fortune.

 The friend was very wily, and while the weaver slept, he stole the pot and replaced it with an ordinary one.

 When he showed his mother the pot, it, being an ordinary one, refused to grant any wishes.
 The angry weaver rushed back to the banyan tree and started scolding the ghosts.
-The eldest ghost pacified him and gave him a goat which could cough up gold coins.
+The eldest ghost pacified him and gave him a goat that could cough up gold coins.
 Again the weaver spent the night with his friend and told him about the magic goat.
-The greedy friend played the same trick again, stole the magic goat and tied an ordinary one in it’s place.
+The greedy friend played the same trick again, stole the magic goat, and tied an ordinary one in its place.

 Once again when the goat failed to produce gold coins, the weaver rushed back to the tree and made all sorts of dire threats against the ghosts.
 By this time, the ghosts had figured out that something was amiss and asked him to tell the details of his journey from forest to home.